thephpleague/csv/docs/9.0/upgrading.md

 `League\Csv 9.0` is a new major version that comes with backward compatibility breaks.

 This guide will help you migrate from a 8.x version to 9.0.
-It will only explain backward compatibility breaks, it will not present the new features ([read the documentation for that](/9.0/)).
+It will only explain backward compatibility breaks, it will not present the new features, ([read the documentation for that](/9.0/)).

 ## Installation